sohauck/GbGDiv/README.md

 * *-out*: Directory where all results will be saved.
 * *-dup*: Value for the minimum frequency for allele appearance to be included.
 Default is '1'.
 * *-mafft*: Can be used to add more parameters to MAFFT.
-* *-locuscat*: A tab-separated file with locus names in the first column and categories on the second, used in making graphs.

 ## Parameters in the Results table: